 |1994||Programmes are broadcast on RB 7-days a week for the first time.|

-|1995||Our members begin helping with the car parking at Edgware School’s Sunday Car Boot Sales.
-This proves very lucrative for the station, with over £4000 raised over the next 6 years.|
+|1995||Our members began helping with the car parking at Edgware School’s Sunday Car Boot Sales.
+This proved very lucrative for the station, with over £4000 raised over the next 6 years.|

-|1996||A second sponsored Tube run takes place, this time by Alan Joyce, Paul Joyce, Joe Lemer, Mandy Segall.|
+|1996||A second sponsored Tube run takes place, this time by Alan Joyce, Paul Joyce, Joe Lemer & Mandy Segall.|

 |1997||We purchase our first MiniDisc machine, and dispense with our tape cartridge players. |

 The inductive loop system is further extended to Ward 4.

-|1999||Member Josh Holzman makes our annual request chart Top 40 with his recording of Steps “Better Best Forgotten” under the alias “Brockley Tubby Steps”. |
+|1999||Member Josh Holzman makes our annual request chart Top 40 with his re-recording of Steps “Better Best Forgotten” under the alias “Brockley Tubby Steps”. |

 Tony McNulty, then the MP for Harrow, was interviewed by Daniel Gee for “The Missing Link” news programme.
 Other interviewees in the year were Douglas Cameron (broadcaster) and Boy George (singer).